CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

    ![](Images/img55.png)

-1. In the **Owners** page, choose the name of one or more people who will be designated to manage the group.
+1. On the **Owners** page, choose the name of one or more people who will be designated to manage the group.
 Anyone who is a group owner can add or remove members and have unique permissions like the ability to delete conversations from the shared inbox or change different settings about the group.
 Click **Next**.

    ![](Images/img56.png)

-1. Now in the **Settings** page, type a unique email address for the group, choose a privacy option based on your requirement and whether you want to add Microsoft Teams for group, and then click **Next**.
+1. Now in the **Settings** page, type a unique email address for the group, choose a privacy option based on your requirement, and whether you want to add Microsoft Teams for the group, and then click **Next**.

    ![](Images/img57.png)

-1. Review your settings and make any changes if needed, select **Create group** and then **close**.
+1. Review your settings and make any changes if needed, select **Create group**, and then **close**.

    ![](Images/img58.png)

 1. In the admin center, select the name of the group that you want to add members to.
-Refresh the page if your not able to see newly created group.
+Refresh the page if you are not able to see the newly created group.

 1. To add members to the group, navigate to the **Members tab** and select **View all and manage members**.